yangll0620/import_nbmodule/README.md

 import yournbmodule

-See the example usage in examples/
+See the example usage in the subfolder examples/

 # Reference
 Main codes are from the official guidance here: